 We have a Forest School area in our grounds.
 We provide our children with high quality outdoor learning.
-Nursery, EYFS and Year 1 access a Forest School Session every week, we call it Woodland Wednesday.
+Each class has a chance to come out to Forest School each week giving them great opportunity to develop a connection with nature.

 Forest School is firmly embedded into school life with links to the curriculum and topics being used throughout sessions.
 We have evolved and changed over time and now have a wide range of tasks that enable the teachers